ahakola/FightRecorder/SavedVariables.md

 		[creatureId] = "Name"
 ```

-**Example:** _Uldir_, _MOTHER Mythic_ where different rooms get boss frames.
+**Example:** Mythic _MOTHER_ (_Uldir_) where different rooms get boss frames.
 They are marked in the `RaidData.lua` as boss adds so they don't count towards the HP percents and progress of the encounter in case of a wipe.

 ```lua
 	["name"] = {